Build your own functions

 What are functions

 A function is a block of code that does one specific thing and that you can reuse.
-Think of it as a pizza-making machine: you give it the ingredients (the input), it does the work, and it gives you the finished pizza (the result).
+You hand it some ingredients, it does the work, it hands you back a result.

-- Your code becomes clearer.
-When you read
+- The code reads itself.
+When you see

 Your first function